meshery/meshery/docs/pages/concepts/logical/designs.md

 - Designs can be grouped into Workspaces and shared among teams and deployed to Environment(s).
 - Designs can be grouped by Technology and/or by Type (e.g. Deployment, Security, Resiliency, Observability, etc.)
 <!-- - While there cannot be two components with the same name within a Design, however, there can be two components with the same name in different Designs. -->
+- _[Coming in v0.9]_ Designs can be converted into reusable Patterns.
+Creating a Pattern involves replacing the values of the variables in the design with the values provided by another user.
+Patterns can be shared with other users or teams.

 ### Controlling Access to Designs